All articles

 The steepest single-year compensation increase typically occurs at the transition from year 2 to year 3, when guaranteed components phase out and the full discretionary bonus kicks in based on demonstrated contribution.

-Compensation at the PM Level
+Compensation at the PM level

 For candidates who move into portfolio management at a multi-manager hedge fund, the compensation mechanics shift fundamentally.
 Most multi-manager PMs operate on a formula: